Are microchips GPS? Do they need to be registered? Will they cause cancer? Learn the answers to these questions and

 It is your responsibility to register your pet’s microchip.
 I can’t tell you how many people I have talked to who insist that they don’t need to do this because their veterinarian has the information.
 Here’s a newsflash: veterinarians do not register microchips for you, and many do not even keep the chip number in the pet’s file.
 Some shelters will register the chip for you at the time of adoption, but just as many will not.
 You cannot rely on anyone else to complete this crucial process for you.

 Most often you will register the chip with the manufacturer, but there are many other registries to choose from.
 Check out my article and video to determine which is the best pet microchip registry for you.
 Whichever you choose, do not delay in registering.
 Do it as soon as you get home from the vet or wherever you had the chip implanted.
 One of the easiest registries to use is Free Pet Chip Registry.
 You can complete the process online in less than 10 minutes.

 Keep records of your pets’ chip numbers.
 If your pet goes missing, you will want to call the registry right away to make sure the information is correct and to report him or her lost.
 If you move, change a phone number, or rehome your pet, you will want to make sure the information is updated.
 In a recent case in East Bay California, a Frenchie was reunited with his family three years after going missing thanks to the microchip!

-I keep a spreadsheet of microchip numbers in my computer.
+I keep a spreadsheet of my pets’ microchip numbers in my computer.
 You can store your numbers in your phone, tablet, or on paper.
 For extra security, you can upload the information to a cloud like Google Drive or Dropbox.
 That way, if you lose the physical files, such as in a fire, you can still access them online.

 Are microchips GPS?